qoucname2202/project-management-hutech-master/README.md

 # 🌐 **Project Management System**

 Welcome to the **Project Management System** for **HUTECH (Ho Chi Minh City University of Technology)**!
-This platform is specifically designed to support Master's level Database Systems courses, providing students and educators with an effective tool for managing and exploring complex database projects.
+This platform is specifically designed to support Master's level Database Systems projects, providing students and educators with an effective tool for managing and exploring complex database projects.

 ---